Heat Network Planning Software Compared

 Dynamic Heat Network Simulation and Pipe Sizing

 The heart of VICUS Districts is the thermo-hydraulic annual simulation.
-In contrast to purely steady-state design methods, pressure losses, temperatures and heat losses are calculated on an hourly grid throughout the entire year.
-This provides a realistic picture of network operation under varying loads — and allows weak points to be identified before they occur in real operation.
+Unlike purely steady-state design methods, it calculates pressure losses, temperatures and heat losses on an hourly grid throughout the entire year.
+This gives a realistic picture of network operation under varying loads and reveals weak points before they occur in real operation.

 The software supports, among other things: